alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 ### Apache SuperSet

 Apache Superset is a powerful open-source data exploration and visualization platform designed to help organizations of all sizes uncover insights from their data.
 It offers a user-friendly interface that allows users to create interactive dashboards, charts, and reports without extensive technical knowledge.
 To get Apache Superset working, just connect Superset to the trino container in this demo environment.
-Expore the trino endpoint by modifying the ngrok.yml to enable ngrok on Trino.
+Expose the trino endpoint by modifying the ngrok.yml to enable ngrok on Trino.

 Here is an example of the modifications in ngrok.yml to expose trino to the internet and workstation.
 ```